Till Roenneberg

-Till Roenneberg (born 4 May 1953) is a professor of chronobiology at the Institute of Medical Psychology at Ludwig-Maximilian University (LMU) in Munich, Germany.
+Till Roenneberg (born 4 May 1953) is a professor of chronobiology at the Institute of Medical Psychology at LMU Munich, Germany.
 Roenneberg, in collaboration with Martha Merrow, explores the impact of light on human circadian rhythms, focusing on aspects such as chronotypes and social jet lag in relation to health benefits.

 Life

 Roenneberg was born in Munich, Germany.
 He began working with Jürgen Aschoff at the age of 17.

-Roenneberg attended both the University College London and Ludwig Maximilian University of Munich where he began by studying physics.
+Roenneberg attended both the University College London and LMU Munich where he began by studying physics.
 He switched to medicine in order to focus on the science of the human body, but ended up studying biology.
 As a postdoctoral fellow, he studied again under Jürgen Aschoff, studying annual rhythms in the body, then moved to the United States to study the cellular basis of biological clocks under Woody Hastings at Harvard University.

 In 1991, he began the tradition of giving the Aschoff's Ruler prize to a chronobiologist who has advanced the field.